filipe-silva/FireflyIII.Net/generated/docs/DataApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new DataApi(config);
             var objects = new DataDestroyObject(); // DataDestroyObject | The type of data that you wish to destroy.
+You can only use one at a time.

             try
             {